 Nominating Committee Co-Chair

 This is my third year serving as part of GSDA nominations committee.
 Currently, I work as a Clinical Pediatric Dietitian at Seattle Children’s Hospital.
 My focus is with Adolescent Medicine, Eating Disorders and Nephrology.
 The patients and families I interact with inspire me on a daily basis!
 I am grateful for the opportunity to continue to grow as a dietitian with this amazing organization.
 Outside of my profession, I enjoy running, hiking, yoga and cooking.

-Emily Haymond, MS
+Emily Haymond, MS, RDN

 I am honored and excited to continue as the membership co-chair for the Greater Seattle Dietetic Association Board for the second year.
 I am currently the Clinical Nutrition Manger for Covenant Shores on Mercer Island and absolutely love working with individuals on nutrition for healthy aging.
 I absolutely love food (cooking, growing and eating) and love sharing that with all the residents I serve.
 In my free time, I love to run, bike, hike, travel and cook for family and friends.

 I am a registered dietitian currently working inpatient at Seattle Children’s Hospital.
 I’m originally from Wisconsin (Go Badgers!) where I completed my bachelor’s degree in nutrition at the University of Wisconsin-Madison.
 From there, I spent 2 years in Boston completing my internship and master’s degree at Boston University and began to develop my skills as a new dietitian before moving to Seattle.
 During this time, I realized that pediatric nutrition and nutrition support were my two passions in the field.
 In my spare time, I enjoy sailing, hiking, cooking, and yoga.
 I look forward to serving on the board for the first time as your membership co-chair for this year!